-For propane/LP installations, apply pipe joint sealant lightly to male threads.
+Apply pipe joint sealant lightly to male threads.
 This will prevent excess sealant from going into pipe.
 Excess sealant in pipe could result in clogged heater valves.

-The installer must supply an external regulator.
+For propane installations, the installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
-You must reduce incoming gas pressure to between 11" WC and 14" WC.
+You must reduce incoming gas pressure to between 11" and 14" of water.
 If you do not reduce incoming gas pressure, heater regulator damage could occur.
 Install external regulator with the vent pointing down as shown in Figure 13.
 Pointing the vent down protects it from freezing rain or sleet.

-Install sediment trap in supply line as shown in Figure 12.
+For both gas types, install sediment trap in supply line as shown in Figure 12.
 Place sediment trap where it is within reach for cleaning.
 Place sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.